 Weepinbell is the middle evolution of Bellsprout.
 It shares the same weaknesses as its unevolved form: Fire, Flying, Ice and Psychic.
-Susie's Weepinbell has Grass and Poison STAB moves, plus moves that inflict Paralyse and Poison.
+Susie’s Weepinbell has Grass and Poison STAB moves, plus moves that inflict Paralyze and Poison.

 Make your way west from the camping pair.
 You’ll reach Route 13’s infamous landmark: the long maze of fences.
 We never want to meet the person who designed this place… Anyway, it’s not hard to navigate, just a little annoying.
 At the start of the maze, there’s a Beauty along the top.
 You can avoid her if you don’t enter her line of sight.

-Chansey can be pretty intimidating in a competitive setting, but it's at most a nuisance here.
+Chansey can be pretty intimidating in a competitive setting, but it’s at most a nuisance here.
 It can use Minimize to boost its evasion and Sing to cause Sleep.
-Because it has high Special Defence, focus on physical attacks, especially Fighting-type ones.
+Because it has high Special Defense, focus on physical attacks, especially Fighting-type ones.

 To start with, head west along the bottom-most row of the fence maze.
 Keep going all the way west, past a Bug Catcher and a Picnicker.
 To the Picnicker’s south-west, you can search the gap in the fences for a hidden Golden Pinap Berry.
 If you want, you can battle the Picnicker now.

 Gwen has a Raticate that you might be bored of seeing now.
-This one has the common moveset of Super Fang (halves foe's current HP), Sucker Punch (a Dark-type move that goes first if foe is using an attacking move) and Crunch (a strong Dark-type move).
+This one has the common moveset of Super Fang (halves foe’s current HP), Sucker Punch (a Dark-type move that goes first if its foe is using an attacking move) and Crunch (a strong Dark-type move).
 Fighting-types are king here.

 Next is Golduck, an evolved Psyduck.
 This Psychic wannabe that isn’t actually a Psychic-type can use a STAB-boosted Surf and a non-STAB Psybeam.
 Grass-types are great here, even if they’re part Poison, as are Electric-types.